-There are many reasons why you may wish or need to remove a departed loved one from their final resting place.
-However, before doing so, it’s vital that you apply for and obtain an exhumation license, even if the person in question was cremated rather than buried.
+If you want to move a loved one from their final resting place, you’ll need to apply for an exhumation licence.
+This applies even if the person was cremated rather than buried.

-Fortunately, the process is quite a straightforward one, and as long as you have permission from other relatives and the relevant authorities, you shouldn’t face any problems in getting hold of an exhumation license.
-This handy guide will walk you through the process.
+Fortunately, the process is quite straightforward, and as long as you have permission from other relatives and the relevant authorities, you shouldn’t face any problems in getting an exhumation licence.

-• To relocate the body to a new burial site
+- To move the body to a new burial site

-• To enlarge the grave to make room for further burials
+• To enlarge the grave to make room for more burials

 • To remove the body so that it can be cremated